How to discover an asteroid in SkyMorph archive

 When I found archival images of newly discovered asteroid, I reckon that it was probably not detected in time of NEAT images aquisition in 2001-2002.
 So then it is more likely that beside this specific object, there could be more unnoticed objects.
 And that is, what I am looking for!

 When you choose recently discovered asteroid for the search, write its designation into empty window Target.
 In my example for this article I choosed minor planet 2009 BE175 (in short vesion as K09BH5E).
 Then in Search column you check from available databases only NEAT database and submit it.

 The programm produces list of images where asteroid 2009 BE175 should be found.
 Now you select three images taken on same starry field (so called triplet) which you will review.
 My first criteria which images to scan, is the brighness of object, you can see in the column Mag.
 I selected images from 2002 May 11, where the minor planet´s brightness was 20.2 magnitude.
 Depending on seeing at the time when images were taken, you can find on images objects up to 20,5 mag., but sometimes you can detect asteroids even at 21th magnitude!

 Now you check in left column images you wish to search.
 In the table Request parameters you choose the size of returned images in NEAT pixels box.
 I recommend size around 1000 pixels.
 Check in also a box of Show singlets, other parameters leave blank and submit it by Display images.

 In a while you will see requested images on your PC monitor.
 Bigger pictures means longer time for dowloading.
-Now you download images by "Save as ..."
+Now you download images by clicking on mouse´s right button by "Save linked content as ..."
 Images are so called Astro Image type, their endings is "fits".
 Your computer save them in this format, unless you have different type of files in your setup for saving.

 Moving objects identification